What is the first session like?

 How long does counseling last?

 There is no length set for counseling.
 It all depends on your needs and circumstances, so it is hard to predict how long or how many sessions you would need.
-I usually start seeing clients once a week for about 2 months.
+I usually start seeing clients once a week for a couple of months.
 After that, many continue weekly, while others prefer every other week, and eventually once a month to transition out of counseling.
 Usually, deep-rooted and long-lasting issues will require longer to resolve, while less complex and more specific ones less time.
-Once you begin to see the changes that you are hoping for, we may adjust the frequency of our sessions as you start to rely on the resources you discovered and learned
+Once you begin to see the changes that you are hoping for, we may adjust the frequency of our sessions as you start to rely on the resources you discovered and learned.

 One important thing to keep in mind is that counseling is a collaborative work, and you must take an active role in it.
 Equally important is consistency.
 In order to see results, you have to commit to the process and that takes time.